canonical/lxd/doc/reference/devices_unix_block.md

 ## Configuration examples

-Add a `unix-block` device to an instance by specifying its source and path:
+Add a `unix-block` device to a container by specifying its source and path:

     lxc config device add <instance_name> <device_name> unix-block source=<path_on_host> path=<path_on_instance>

-If you want to use the same path on the instance as on the host, you can omit the `source` option:
+If you want to use the same path on the container as on the host, you can omit the `source` option:

     lxc config device add <instance_name> <device_name> unix-block path=<path_to_the_device>